 The fee for this Intensive is $100.
 This is a suggested amount and participants are free to offer more or less depending on their individual financial situation.
 Please pay online or send your check made out to the Florida Community of Mindfulness (FCM) to Florida Community of Mindfulness, 6501 N. Nebraska Ave., Tampa, FL 33604.

 This Intensive will begin on October 9 and end on December 18.
 Readings, Zoom teleconference/phone call instructions, and other pertinent dates will be announced once registration has been completed.

 Please read the information below before you click to register!

 When you register, you will be asked to indicate your preferences for the mentoring groups offered through Zoom.
-The following six mentoring groups will be listed, and you will be required to score each group as one of the following: my first choice, my second choice, cannot do, or could do but not preferred.
+The following six mentoring groups will be listed, and you will be required to indicate for each group one of the following: my first choice, my second choice, cannot do, or could do but not preferred.
+If there is more than one group that will work well for you, please mark all these as “my first choice.”
+This will provide us with added flexibility in making group assignments.
 Please have your calendar available when you register so that you can complete this part of the registration process accurately.